CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 In this task, you will be enabling the cluster autoscaler for the existing AKS cluster, and you will be autoscaling the cluster node pools.

-1. Navigate back to your Windows command prompt.
-If you are not logged into Azure, log in to Azure with the command below.
+1. If you are not logged into Azure, log in to Azure with the command below.

     ```
     az login -u <inject key="AzureAdUserEmail"></inject> -p <inject key="AzureAdUserPassword"></inject>